 Neurology-Psychiatry Combined Residency

-We are thrilled to be 1 of only 4 combined neurology-psychiatry residencies in the U.S. We aim to improve the diagnosis and treatment of those living with complex brain disorders through better understanding brain-behavior relationships.
+We are thrilled to be one of the premier institutions to offer training in combined neurology-psychiatry.
+We aim to improve the diagnosis and treatment of those living with complex brain disorders through better understanding brain-behavior relationships.
 Neuropsychiatrists apply a biopsychosocial approach to formulation in addition to utilizing cutting-edge advances in neuroimaging, genetics, biomarkers, and neurophysiology to provide high-quality care to patients.

 Our mission is to develop clinicians, educators, and researchers to be leaders in psychiatry, neurology, and their integration.
 In our experience, many patients have complex medical histories, with comorbidities spanning the fields of neurology and psychiatry.
 By educating physicians in both fields, we provide a unique and essential role in the future of medicine.
 Our goal is to foster lifelong learning, clinical excellence, proficiency in education, administrative acumen, and ethical prowess to ensure our graduates are fully prepared not only to succeed but to become leaders who better humankind while pursuing their dreams to the fullest.